adtork/Azure-IP-Addressing-and-SNAT/README.md

 Option 1:
 <Br>
 <Br>
 Simply adding a public IP to the VM.
 This is discouraged due to inherint security risks of port scans and exposure if not properly locked down with NSGs or an Azure firewall/NVA.
+This also does not scale well based on the number of VMs in the vnet.
 Generally speaking, using public IPs should be kept to a minimum in production environments.
 The better option is to use Azure Bastion, serial console access or VPN to access virutal machines.
 ![image](https://github.com/adtork/Azure-IP-Addressing-and-SNAT/assets/55964102/4073d3a1-7c50-4d1f-9919-c9c31e228e23)
 <Br>
 <Br>